 Tips and Recipe Variations

 - You can marinate the steak to impart more moisture and flavor.
-This is especially useful when grilling top round.
+This is especially useful when grilling this cut.
 Here’s an easy marinade recipe: 2 tablespoons extra virgin olive oil, 2 tablespoons balsamic vinegar, 2 tablespoons soy sauce or tamari, 1 tablespoon of Worcestershire sauce, 2 cloves minced garlic, 1 teaspoon honey, 1/2 teaspoon of ground black pepper.
 Marinate the steak in a sealed plastic bag for 2 to 4 hours.

-- If the weather is really nice, you can grill a marinated top round steak.
+- If the weather is really nice, you can grill a marinated steak.
 Heat your charcoal or gas grill to medium-high and grill the marinated steak for 6 minutes per side.
 Check the internal temperature.
 145°F will be perfect.

 - Have leftovers?
 Cooked steak is excellent for making quick and easy meals the next day.
 It can be sliced and used in a vegetable and rice stir fry, added to a salad, made into Philly cheesesteak sandwiches, or incorporated into a beef stroganoff or goulash served over egg noodles.